1979 Revolution: Black Friday: Story and setting

 Khonsari was a child in Iran at the time of the Revolution, and left the country shortly after it ended.
 Khonsari developed the game with the intention of making the player understand the moral ambiguity of the situation, due to the different beliefs in Iran, and to "feel the passion and the elation of being in the revolution".
-When the initial game concept was conceived, the location of Iran had not been decided; the team was attracted to the idea of a game set during a revolution, ultimately settling on the Iranian Revolution.
+When the initial concept was conceived, the location of Iran had not been decided; the team was attracted to the idea of a game set during a revolution, ultimately settling on the Iranian Revolution.
 The team felt the chaotic environment would make the player wary of which characters to trust.
 When representing the concept of a revolution, the team wished to demonstrate the multiple definitions of the term.
 Khonsari stated that they "wanted to embrace that spirit of revolution, but we also show the trajectory of a revolution", regarding the true negative and complicated results of real revolutions.

 The team interviewed a group of 40 Iranians who lived in Tehran during the Iranian Revolution.
-The game's setting and environments are based on photographs taken by real photojournalists during the era, such as Michel Setboun, and graffiti on the streets of Tehran at the time.
+The setting and environments are based on photographs taken by real photojournalists during the era, such as Michel Setboun, and graffiti on the streets of Tehran at the time.
 The team also studied many documentaries, films, journals and documents regarding Iran, and sought feedback from academic, political, religious and cultural advisers.
-They interviewed over fifty history scholars, including sociologist and political scientist Jack Goldstone, gathered about 1,500 archival photos, and collected many of Ayatollah Khomeini's speeches during their research for the game.
+They interviewed over fifty history scholars, including sociologist and political scientist Jack Goldstone, gathered about 1,500 archival photos, and collected many of Ayatollah Khomeini's speeches during their research.
 The home video footage featured in the game is that of Khonsari's grandfather, recorded in Super 8 film from the 1950s to 1979.
 Producer Navid Negahban, who portrayed Hajj Agha in the game, was a high school student at the time of the Revolution.
 He said that the script "brought back memories", and he provided information to the writers based on his personal experiences of the time.